authelia/authelia/docs/configuration/server.md

   read_buffer_size: 4096
   # Write buffer size configures the http server's maximum outgoing response size in bytes.
   write_buffer_size: 4096
+  # Set the single level path Authelia listens on, must be alphanumeric chars and should not contain any slashes.
+  path: ""
 ```

 ### Buffer Sizes